 Men and women with vision loss from Elmiron are suing Janssen Pharmaceuticals.
 The lawsuits demand settlement compensation payouts for your damages.

 You may be able to sue the drug company that makes and sells Elmiron.
 If you were a long-term user of Elmiron and suffered vision damage, including maculopathy, you may be eligible for the lawsuit.

-Elmiron lawsuits allege that Janssen Pharmaceuticals harmed patients by failing to warn them of the potential complication of vision loss and blindness.
+Elmiron lawsuits filed by attorneys allege that Janssen Pharmaceuticals harmed patients by failing to warn them of the potential complication of vision loss and blindness.

 Researchers at Emory University investigated the early clinical trials of the prescription from back in the 1990s.
 They found that almost 2,500 patients who took the drug for up to four years had vision problems.

 Despite study results from respected medical institutions, the makers of Elmiron failed to place any warnings on the label.
 It also did not give information about vision loss to prescribing physicians.